derweisskrag/Academic-Chronicle/practice/Strategy.md

-# Strategy to find the pseudo-internship and fulfill 9 EAP of practice
+# Strategy to find a pseudo-internship and fulfill 9 EAP of practice

 ## Overview

-Some companies are said to have undone chunk of work.
-They cannot afford it to be done due to `Budget` constraints.
-As such, they cannot hire the specialist to get the work done, and that is where our opportunity emerges: we must take the initiative and offer our volunteer help.
+A number of companies are known to have a backlog of valuable work that remains undone due to a lack of budget.
+As such, they cannot afford to hire a full-time specialist to get the work done.
+This situation presents a unique opportunity for us to take the initiative and offer our services on a volunteer basis.

-## Strategy idea
+## The Strategy

-Instead of saying

-> I wanna offer my services for free and work for food.
-Please, give me some work.

-we say
+Instead of adopting a transactional mindset focused on asking for a job, the strategy involves reframing the conversation to focus on providing value.

+The approach is:
-> I would like to offer my time and skills to contribue and potentially solve the problems or take on tasks you dont have money to hire the right specialist.
-We focus on `what can I do`, instead of `where I can get the job`.
+"I would like to offer my time and skills to contribute to and potentially solve problems or take on tasks that a company may not have the budget to hire a specialist for."

+This approach emphasizes **what I can do** and **the value I can provide**, rather than **where I can get a job**.

+## Rationale

+This strategy is effective because it targets a specific business problem: **unbudgeted work**.
+By offering to complete these tasks, we provide a low-risk, high-reward solution for the company.
+They get a valuable piece of work completed without having to commit to a salary, and we get the practical experience and portfolio project needed for our academic requirements.
+It transforms a "no" from a formal application process into an opportunity to demonstrate competence and initiative.